-We currently run a programme for male perpetrators of domestic violence and abuse in Sutton and Merton.
+We run a programme for male perpetrators of domestic violence and abuse in Merton.

 We have identified that domestic violence is a very common problem among our clients, with about 60% of our clients revealing a history of abuse as perpetrators.
 There is a recognised correlation between drug and alcohol misuse and domestic violence.
 However addressing one problem in isolation of the other does not prove successful.
 An integrated approach where substance misuse is treated as one of the triggers of violence and abuse can have very positive effects.